Get new content delivered directly to your inbox.

 Meghan swallowed.

 The rider continued, his voice dispassionate, and yet somehow not unkind.
-“On his deathbed, MacGabhann revealed that he was descended of the Old Kings, and that he now named Dairn his heir, the rightful king of Ern.”
+“On his deathbed, MacGabhann revealed that he was descended of the Old Kings, and he named Dairn his heir, the rightful king of Ern.”

 Meghan blinked slowly and looked away, her upper lip curling.
 “Anyone could know this.
-You had only to question those who knew Finn MacGabhann or my parents.”
+You had only to question those who knew Finn or my parents.”

 Except this man.